-Since the Listing Date and up to the date of this annual report, there had been no change to the information of the Directors which is required to be disclosed pursuant to Rule 13.51B(1) of the Listing Rules.
+During the Reporting Period, there had been no change to the information of the Directors which is required to be disclosed pursuant to Rule 13.51B(1) of the Listing Rules.

 Directors' Emolument

 Details of the emoluments of the Directors and five highest paid individuals for the Reporting Period are set out in note 8 to the consolidated financial statements in this annual report.
 No other inducement payment nor any compensation for loss of office were paid to any of our Directors and there was no arrangement under which a director waived or agreed to waive any emoluments during the Reporting Period.